 No matter how far out the tide goes, all waves come crashing back to shore.
 The same is true with business cycles.

-We have experienced a very good run in business over the past decade or so.
+We have experienced a particularly good period in business over the past decade or so.
 After experiencing a difficult recession, our economy roared back to life.
 Many of us have not only regained but grown our personal wealth as a result.
 It has been fun to participate in this Bull Market.
 Business conversations are much less strained when the biggest concerns you have are around managing your growth and not having enough employees.
 However, all business cycles have peaks and valleys.
 Anything that goes up will eventually come down (or at least slow down considerably).
-All waves do come crashing to shore even the beautiful powerful ones.
+All waves do come crashing to shore, even the beautiful powerful ones.

 It’s important when times are good not to take this for granted.
 When the wave is cresting, ride it.
-Use this as an opportunity to pay down debt, make strategic investments, enhance margins and increase cash reserves.
+Use this as an opportunity to pay down debt, make strategic investments, enhance margins, and increase cash reserves.
 You can hedge your bets a bit more without worrying about too much market risk and/or volatility.
 It becomes possible to strengthen both your business and personal balance sheets.
 Up cycles are what make the responsibilities and rigors of business ownership/leadership worth it.

 The good news is that smart businesses can even benefit from a downturn.
 If others are struggling under the weight of bad or mistimed financial decisions, there might be opportunities for you to benefit at a reduced cost.
-All your competitors who just road the industry wave without doing anything special will be found out.
-You may be able to leverage your relatively strong cash position to negotiate better business deals and acquire other available companies and/or top talent.
+All your competitors who just rode the industry wave without doing anything special will be found out.
+You may be able to leverage your strong cash position to negotiate better business deals and acquire other available companies and/or top talent.
 To paraphrase Warren Buffett, “when everyone else is nervous and selling, that’s when we gain our confidence and find our best buying opportunities.”
 However, you need to be in a strong economic position to do this.